 We have both Full-time and part-time openings, on both day and nights shifts, is various departments.
 You can check out all of openings directly on our job board at www.metrohealth.net/jobs.

 Nurse Aide, under the direction and supervision of a Registered Nurse (RN) provide basic nursing care to patients and performs related tasks necessary to the functioning of the unit.

-- High School Diploma, GED or equivalent required.
+- Minimum High School Diploma or GED required.

-- Current enrollment (and continued progression) in a RN program in which a nursing fundamentals course and at least one clinical rotation have been completed.
+- Current enrollment (and continued progression) in a nursing program in which a nursing fundamentals course and at least one clinical rotation have been completed

 - Experience in acute care or extended care facility preferred.

 - Able to successfully complete unit-specific core competencies as defined in the orientation check-list.

 - ACTIVITY/COMFORT—Assist patients with activity and provide for patient comfort.
 This responsibility includes making occupied and unoccupied beds; making beds of patients in traction; turning and positioning patients in bed; ambulating and dangling patients; transferring patients using chairs, wheelchairs, slideboards, stretchers, cardiac chairs and lifts; transporting patients using wheelchairs and stretchers; positioning/transferring patients with hip precautions, traction or CPM machines; performing passive and assisting with active range-of-motion exercises.

 - HYGIENE—Assist patients with hygiene activities.
 This responsibility includes giving patients complete, partial, shower or tub baths; shaving beards; shampooing hair; providing oral care, including denture care; performing perineal care and indwelling urinary catheter care (excluding insertion, removal and irrigation); providing back care and bedtime care; changing non-sterile dressings; providing ileostomy/colostomy care; and assisting with postmortem care.